CogStack/MedCAT/README.md

 A demo application is available at [MedCAT](https://medcat.rosalind.kcl.ac.uk).
 Please note that this was trained on MedMentions and contains a small portion of UMLS.

+## Interest Group, Q&A
+Please use [Discussions](https://github.com/CogStack/MedCAT/discussions) as type of interest group, or place where to ask questions and write suggestions without opening an Issue.

 ## Tutorial
 A guide on how to use MedCAT is available in the [tutorial](https://github.com/CogStack/MedCAT/tree/master/tutorial) folder.
 Read more about MedCAT on [Towards Data Science](https://towardsdatascience.com/medcat-introduction-analyzing-electronic-health-records-e1c420afa13a).